 On the Wampum Trail: Restorative Research in North American Museums

-During the late 1800s and early 1900s, while anthropologists were conducting ethnographic research among various Haudenosaunee (Six Nations Iroquois) and Algonkian communities in the northeast, some noted both the persistence of traditional religious practices and the ritual use of wampum belts in governance.
-During this era, however, a number of wampum belts left the possession of Native nations and were sold to museums.
+During the late 1800s and early 1900s, while anthropologists were conducting ethnographic research and salvage anthropology among various Haudenosaunee (Six Nations Iroquois) and Algonkian communities in the northeast, a number of wampum belts left the possession of Native nations and were sold to museums.
 At these museums—Harvard Peabody Museum, the Heye Foundation/Museum of the American Indian, McCord Museum, Penn Museum, and Canadian Museum of Civilization, among others—wampum was variously interpreted as decorative art, private property, relics of forgotten traditions, or items with mysterious origins.
 Although wampum belts in museum collections may appear to be vaguely labeled and poorly provenanced, our research suggests that some points of confusion actually result from curatorial misrepresentation or incomplete scholarship.
+Over time, Indigenous meanings have been replaced by misleading stereotypes and idiosyncratic interpretations.
 In many cases, more complete object histories can be compiled by close material analysis of the details of wampum construction and symbols, by collating records and photographic evidence from disparate sources, and by interviewing Indigenous knowledge-bearers.